-Bond proceeds to be used to finance participations in Additional Loans, \$11,902,561 of which was Series 2019 A Bond proceeds to be requisitioned to pay the costs of Developments under construction or rehabilitation, \$7,715,540 of which was Series 2019 B Bond proceeds to be requisitioned to pay the costs of Developments under construction or rehabilitation, and \$17,671,240 of which was Series 2019 C Bond proceeds to be requisitioned to pay the costs of Developments under construction or rehabilitation) was on deposit in the Bond Proceeds Fund.
+On July 29, 2021, the Administration issued its Housing Revenue Bonds, Series 2021 B in the original principal amount of \$11,395,000, the undisbursed proceeds of which remain on deposit in the Bond Proceeds Fund.

 Funds held in the Revenue Fund and the Debt Service Reserve Fund are invested in Permitted Investments.
 In general, it is the Administration's policy to invest such moneys in U.S. Treasury securities, investment contracts collateralized by Permitted Investments, accounts with financial institutions, and securities of other institutions created by the U.S. Government.
-As of June 30, 2019, all moneys in the Revenue Fund and the Debt Service Reserve Fund were invested in either the BlackRock Liquidity FedFund Administration Shares or U.S. Treasury securities.
+As of June 30, 2021, all moneys in the Revenue Fund and the Debt Service Reserve Fund were invested in either the BlackRock Liquidity FedFund Administration Shares or U.S. Treasury securities.